Home > Blog > What Do You Learn in Business Administration?

 Are you considering a career in business?
 If your answer is “yes,” then you may find yourself researching Business Administration programs.
 But what exactly is Business Administration, and what will you learn in this program?

 We’ve put together an overview of what you can expect to learn in a Business Administration program.
 Read on to discover the skills you can learn while studying Business Administration, and what careers those skills can lead to.

 Students in a Business Administration program often will take general education courses and also learn the fundamentals of business, including:

-Get an introduction to the theory and application of management concepts.
-Topics include leadership, planning and organization, social responsibility, delegation, leadership styles, decision making, time and stress management, and employee relations.
+This course provides students an introduction into the theory and application of management concepts.
+Topics include leadership, planning and organization, social responsibility, delegation, leadership styles, decision making, time and stress management and employee relations.
+Emphasis is placed on critical thinking, problem solving, and decision making.
+(3.0 credits)